Strivin0311/ads-learning/modeling/planning_and_control/control/PID.md

 # PID Control
+*Here's some resources about PID Control*

+Intros:
-PID(Proportional, Integral, Derivative) Control is one of the simplest and most widely-used control techniques, which uses a feedback mechanism to minimize the difference between the desired and actual state of the vehicle.
+* PID(Proportional, Integral, Derivative) Control is one of the simplest and most widely-used control techniques, which uses a feedback mechanism to minimize the difference between the desired and actual state of the vehicle.

 ---

-For more details, you can refer to [PID Control](https://perpus.univpancasila.ac.id/repository/EBFT180152.pdf).
+#### PID Control [`UNREAD`]
+book link: [here](https://pan.baidu.com/s/1nseKGYRHxlu2t78dj6wAKw), with extraction code: `3a5s`